Hone logo

 Constraints

-• The input will always be a tuple.
+• The scaling factor will be a numerical value (integer or float).

 Notes